EliottDup/looper-wiki/Protagonist.md

-The protagonist is a human mind uploaded to a robot
+The protagonist is a human mind uploaded to a robot. not much yet